the-craft-beer-foundation/white-paper/README.md

 Big banks, tech giants, and other organisations have invested in and deployed Ethereum, including Accenture, Credit Suisse, IBM, Intel, Microsoft, JP Morgan and UBS. [[6](#citations)]

+#### Tokens Used as Payment to Craft Breweries

+All payments on the Brew platform will require a publisher endpoint.

+The recognition and reward system will calculate a score based on a fixed threshold value (based on purchases at a venue or event) and a bounded score (based on recommendations).

+A summary of user behavior is recorded in the Brew Ledger System and payments are made on the basis of the scores.

+A fully distributed ledger is desirable, both for public accountability and to address any scalability concerns.

+#### Tokens Used as Payment to Craft Beer Enthusiasts

+...

+Much of the development associated with the Brew App is presently code complete and is curently hosted on the Google Cloud Platform.

 ## Citations